IntelPython/numba-dpex/docs/dppy/reduction.rst

 Transition from Numba CUDA
 --------------------------

-DPPY does not provide ``@reduce`` decorator for writing a reduction algorithm for SYCL-supported devices.
+numba-dppy does not provide ``@reduce`` decorator for writing a reduction algorithm for SYCL-supported devices.

 See also
 --------